VitalEconomics/Book1/books/votejojo.md

 ### Regulatory Paralysis

 With our focus on how information arises and coordinates life/order, we can see that a government regulation is essentially a "way" of doing things, it is information.
 But unlike information that arises in the private/competitive sector and is constantly being replaced by superior information due to economic competition, a government regulation is information that arises out of a few brains and is then forced upon the entire social order via the law and can only be changed via a painfully slow monopolistic/bureaucratic apparatus made up of economically ignorant politicians, lawyers, lobbyists and special interest groups who always lack the necessary local time-and-place-knowledge and incentives to discover what is the best way to do something.
 The more the government regulates, the more it paralyzes competitive knowledge discovery.
 As government regulations have increased in the health care sector, turning it into a sort of island of paralyzed top-down competition-less/socialist central planning, so have costs.
-These increased costs have led the sector to grow from consuming just 1.6% of the American economic pie in 1960 to 4.2% in 1980 to a whopping 16% in 2006 and about 18% by 2017.
+These increased costs have led the sector to grow from consuming just 5% of the American economic pie in 1960 to a whopping 16% in 2006 and about 20% by 2020.
 The image below helps explain the regulatory paralysis/bureaucratization of the entire medical sector which is responsible for the skyrocketing costs.

 <img src="../images/doctors.png" alt="Doctors"
 	title="Doctors" width="550" height="400" />